-People enjoy constructive relationships with others in their families, whānau, communities, iwi and workplaces.
-Families and communities support and nurture those in need of care.
+People enjoy constructive and supportive relationships with their families, whānau, communities, iwi and friends.
 New Zealand is an inclusive society where people are able to access information and support.

 It includes relationships with family, friends, colleagues and neighbours, as well as connections people make through paid work, sport and other leisure activities, or through voluntary work or community service.